Challenges and Practices of Deep Learning Model Reengineering: A Case Study on Computer Vision: Methodology

 \myparagraph{Data Familiarization and Framework Identification} Based on the reengineering challenges and practices we identified from our literature review~\cref{sec:Background} and the results of open-source failure analysis~\cref{Method: Bugs}.
 We created a \textit{thematic framework}, including the challenges and practices of bug identification and testing/debugging, and created a draft reengineering workflow as one theme of the reengineering practices.

 \myparagraph{Interview Design:} We designed a semi-structured interview protocol with questions that follow our identified themes of DL reengineering.
 We conducted two pilot interviews and then revised our framework and interview protocol by clarifying our questions.
 The final interview protocol includes four main parts: demographic questions, reengineering process workflow, reengineering challenges, and reengineering practices. \cref{table: InterviewProtocol} indicates the three main themes of our interview protocol.

-We recruited and interviewed 6 leaders in our team and 2 practitioners who are the major contributors for the open-source projects we studied in \cref{Method: Bugs}.
-These parts of the interviews were technical and focused, more closely resembling a structured interview than a semi-structured one.
+These interviews were technical and focused, more closely resembling a structured interview than a semi-structured one.
 During the interview, we provide relevant themes and show the draft of the reengineering workflow in a slide deck.\footnote{The final version of the reengineering workflow is shown in~\cref{fig:process workflow}.}

-\myparagraph{Analysis:} The interview recordings were transcribed by a third-party service\footnote{\url{https://www.rev.com/}}, and themes were extracted and mapped by the researcher who conducted the interviews.
-One of the transcripts was in Chinese and a researcher who is a native speaker listened to the recording.
-We compared those parts of each transcript side-by-side, and noted challenges or practices that were discussed by multiple leaders and extracted illustrative quotes.
-After all interviews, we recirculated our findings with the team leaders and they agreed with our analysis.
-By studying the chart and summaries, we were able to understand the larger picture and summarize common challenges.
+\myparagraph{Filtering Interviews for Relevance:} \new{We applied three inclusion criteria for the interview participants recruited from the social media platforms: (1) the participant should have industry experience, (2) hold at least a bachelor's degree, and (3) have experience in CV and/or DL reengineering.
+Based on these criteria, four of the seven subjects from the social media platform group met the requirements.
+Additionally, the subjects recruited from open-source contributors and our CV reengineering team already had relevant experience.}

+\new{Overall, our qualitative data include 6 external interviews (2 open-source contributors, 4 industry practitioners) and \LeaderNum internal interviews (leaders of CV reengineering team after the team had been operating for 18 months). \cref{tab: demographic} summarizes the demographic data of the 6 external participants.}

 {

 }